Rules for 2020

 Sportsmanship and Conduct: Each contestant is expected to follow high standards of sportsmanship, courtesy, and conservation.
 No fishing is allowed within twenty-five (25) yards of a non-anchored boat or fifty (50) yards of an anchored boat without that boat's permission.
 No Participant may buy, barter or hold a fishing location from any other Participant or Non-Participant for use during any Event day.
 Maximum courtesy must be practiced at all times, especially with regard to non-competitors who may be on tournament waters.
 Consumption and /or possession of alcoholic beverages or any kind mind-altering substance during tournament hours extending through the weigh-in procedure and polygraph period will be disqualified.
 The act of moving bass from one area of the lake to another area also known as “Salting” during official practice days or competition days, is not permitted, leaving one area of the body of water to different area with more than 5 bass is not permitted.
 A team may not move within that 25 yard area of a non-anchored Boat, and then anchor themselves trying to force the original boat to move 50 yards away from them.
 Contestants may not have non-competitors in their boat on the tournament waters for any reason during official practice days or tournament hours, receive fishing information from non-competitors or follow a non-competitor’s boat or participate in placing of markers by non-competitors or participate in the practice of “HOLE SITTING” by anyone. .
 All culling must be done at the time the 6th fish is caught; no team may continue fishing with more than the tournament limit in the livewell at any time during the tournament.
 You may not cull a dead fish.

 Off- limit Areas: Such areas established by federal, state, local laws and areas announced by Tournament Director.
-Within 50 yards of gas pumps, Entire Leesylania Rock Jetties. (both inside and outside the jetties) (James River & Buggs Island off-limits update coming soon)
+Within 50 yards of gas pumps on all our tournament waters, POTOMAC RIVER - Entire Leesylania Rock Jetties. (both inside and outside the jetties) JAMES RIVER - The pits located in the back of Chippokes, buoy to buoy at blast off location.
+BUGGS ISLAND - 100 yards in all directions of blast off location.

 Tackle and Fishing Methods: Only artificial baits may be used.
 No live or cut bait is permitted (pork baits are permitted).
 All bass must be caught alive in a legal and sporting manner.
 No snagging, when Sight fishing for Bass, all fish must be hooked inside the mouth to be counted as a legal fish (this will be a polygraph question).
 Each competitor may only use 1 rod at a time.
 No more than 1 line in the water at a time per angler.
 Trolling with the combustion motor is not permitted.
 No competitor may leave the boat to land or catch fish.